Stéphanie Lécuyer lives and works in Montreuil-Bellay in the Loire Valley, France.

 Nudes, scenes, the human figure and portraits are her subjects of preference.

-Keen on Art history, she studied Old and Contemporary Masters: Caravaggio, Degas, Egon Schiele and Lucian Freud are among her references.
+Graduated in Art history, she studied Old and Contemporary Masters: Caravaggio, Degas, Egon Schiele and Lucian Freud are among her references.

 Stéphanie Lecuyer’s work has been presented in several exhibitions in France and abroad.
 It is often exhibited in Art Fairs.